Fake (Alexander O'Neal song)

 "Fake" is a song written by Jimmy Jam and Terry Lewis and recorded by American recording artist Alexander O'Neal.
 It is the first single from the O'Neal's second studio album, Hearsay (1987).
-It is one of the artist's most recognizable signature songs and a favorite of many O'Neal fans worldwide.
+It is one of the artist's most recognizable songs and a favorite of many O'Neal fans worldwide.

 Meaning

 The song's lyrics are a personal commentary, critical of a loudmouth – implied to be a groupie.
 The woman being criticized continues to change details about her wardrobe, personality, and history with each successive date, causing the narrator's response that she is a fraudulent person.
 On the accompanying album Hearsay, "Fake" is preceded by a brief interlude in which a belligerent woman accidentally knocks a man's drink onto his shirt at a party and insists it was his fault.
 He and his friends defend themselves, eventually deriding her bad behavior as the song begins.